lopci/360smartai/README.md

 Reversing the android app indicates a generic UDP API that appears to be able to recieve other commands, but this isn't supported on my vacuum.

-# Status API
+# Push API

-There is another API at `101.198.193.215` that appears to be used by the app for for higher-traffic uses including battery status and mapping data.
+There is another API at  that appears to be used by the app for for higher-traffic uses including battery status and mapping data.
 As sending commmands was my primary goal this has not been explored.

-It's unclear how this IP
+On my device it shows traffic to `101.198.193.215`, which does not reverse to a DNS name.

+The data on this API is secured by a symmetric AES-128 key.

 Might just be a proxy for data directly from the vac, stuff that the main API doesn't care about.
 I would like to get status info to integrate with Home Assistant, so this API is probably next.

+## Decrypting Push API packets

+The Push API uses a wonky AES implementation; you need to convert the key to ASCII hex, read it as UTF-8, and use the first 16 bytes as both the key and IV.

 # Main API endpoints: